Six Things NOT To Say To A Parent Who Suspects Their Child May Be Autistic

 So, if these are the things NOT to say, what SHOULD someone say if their friend or family member has disclosed that they believe their child may be autistic?

 Violet Fenn, writing for the UK’s Metro, has these tips:

 “I don’t understand autism, can you tell me more?”

 “How are you?”
 (Directed at the child).

 “Would your son/daughter like to come?”
 (E.g. to an event or party).

 We hope this article has been useful!
-Please note that as we always say in each blog post, here at Spectra.blog, we don’t claim to be experts about Autism Spectrum Disorders; the information we post here is based purely on our own exposure and experiences.
-We do not claim to be experts on any form of autism.
+Please note that as we always say in each blog post, here at Spectra.blog, we don’t claim to be experts about Autism; the information we post here is based purely on our own exposure and experiences.

 PS – We can recommend this book as a useful guide for friends and family members – Jude Welton’s “Can I Tell You about Autism?: A Guide for Friends, Family and Professionals’ – see the link below.